-- Voice: Prepare two memorized art songs or arias.
-One in English and one in a foreign language.
+- Voice: Prepare two memorized art songs or arias: one in English and one in a foreign language.
 An accompanist will be provided.
 Note: To be successful in the vocal performance major, the ability to memorize music and perform in foreign languages is required.
-Study in foreign languages and two foreign language diction courses are required for this major, and a student must be able to be successful in that coursework.
-Thus, an essential audition requirement for the vocal performance program is to sing from memory in a foreign language in addition to demonstrating sight-reading skills in music.
+Study in foreign languages and two foreign language diction courses are required for this major, and students must be able to succeed in that coursework.
+Thus, an essential audition requirement for the vocal performance program is to sing from memory in a foreign language in addition to demonstrating sight-reading skills.

 Jazz Voice (below)

-- Oboe: Prepare a Barret or Ferling etude, along with a solo of their choice that best demonstrates their playing ability.
-Be prepared to play scales throughout the practical range of the oboe (i.e. low Bb to high F.)
+- Oboe: Prepare a Barret or Ferling etude, along with a solo of choice that best demonstrates your playing ability.
+Be prepared to play scales throughout the practical range of the oboe (i.e. low B-flat to high F.)

 - Bassoon: Prepare two contrasting movements of a sonata or concerto of moderate difficulty, plus one slow, melodic etude (preferably by Milde, Orefici or Weissenborn).

-- Trumpet: Perform one or two solo movements or etudes which demonstrate their current and highest level of technical and musical development.
+- Trumpet: Perform one or two solo movements or etudes that demonstrate your current and highest level of technical and musical development.
 Multiple tonguing and scales to demonstrate range may also be requested at the audition.

 - Horn: Prepare a brief work or movement from the standard repertoire, as well as a contrasting solo or etude, demonstrating both lyrical and technical playing.
 You may be invited to demonstrate other techniques, such as multiple tonguing and lip trills.